sitraka-/comic-fables/README.md

 Like [Ursula K. Le Guin](https://en.wikipedia.org/wiki/Ursula_K._Le_Guin) and [Todd Barton](https://www.toddbarton.com/)’s [*Music And Poetry Of The Kesh*](https://www.ursulakleguin.com/kesh-music), where instruments are deeply intertwined with the values and lifeways of a fictional society, the objects you design must embody the rituals, values, and tensions of the world they belong to.

-<ins>The objects you create are not just artefacts; they are catalysts for thinking.</ins> The boundaries between maker and object, ritual and system, are intentionally blurred, you are crafting critical fables—narratives that offer new ways of understanding the present and imagining alternative paths forward.
+The objects you create are not just artefacts; <ins>they are catalysts for thinking.</ins> The boundaries between object, ritual and system, are intentionally blurred, you are crafting critical fables—narratives that offer new ways of understanding the present and imagining alternative paths forward.

 ### 1. A SYSTEM OF EMERGENT RITUALS

-The world you will explore is not defined by a single crisis or event but by the emergence of **new rituals** responding to shifting conditions.
-These rituals may not even be consciously recognised by the inhabitants as "rituals"; rather, they are everyday practices that organise life, from social etiquette to resource management.
+The world you will explore is defined by the emergence of **new rituals** responding to shifting conditions.
+These rituals may not even be consciously recognised by the inhabitants as "rituals"; rather, they are everyday practices that organise life, from social etiquette to resource management and conflict resolution.

 Your task is to design **objects** that facilitate or mediate these emerging rituals.
 These artefacts should be practical and integral to the functioning of the speculative world’s systems.

 **Examples**:
-- A **bureaucratic object** for managing identity verification which could be central to the regulation of people’s access to resources or mobility.
+- A **bureaucratic object** designed for identity verification, playing a crucial role in organising the distribution of scarce resources or enforcing social hierarchies.
-- A **sonic tool** used to interact with the environment, perhaps helping inhabitants communicate with natural elements or harvest resources.
+- An **audio tool** that facilitates communication between inhabitants and their environment, enabling them to navigate, interpret, or even manipulate natural elements for survival.
-- A **geopolitical device** acting as a border control mechanism in a fragmented world, possibly regulating who can cross into different territories.
+- A **territorial marker**, a device that emits signals or cues to define invisible borders, regulating who can cross into or out of various territories in a fragmented world, perhaps functioning as a key element in maintaining the power dynamics between neighbouring zones.

 The objects should reflect the **systems** of this world (social, political, or ecological) and be deeply embedded in its **ritualistic practices**.